abhissh11/RapidRecapNotes/JavaScript/JAVASCRIPT.md

-JavaScript
+#JavaScript

+.
 JavaScript is synchronous single threaded language.
 Absolutely!
 JavaScript operates on a single thread, using an event-driven, nonblocking model.
 This means it can handle asynchronous operations efficiently, making it great for tasks like handling user input, making API calls, and managing events.